 EHN Epizootic haematopoietic necrosis

 VHS Viral haemorrhagic septicemia

 IHN Infectious haematopoietic necrosis

 IPN Infectious pancreatic necrosis ISA Infectious salmon anaemia

-ISA Infectious salmon anaemia SVC Spring viraemia of carp
+SVC Spring viraemia of carp

 KHV Koi herpesvirus

 BKD Bacterial kidney disease

-Infectious diseases in shellfish are monitored through sampling of 150 blue mussels and 150 European oysters per year.

-Within the wild fish programs, samples are taken based upon suspicion of infectious disease or through short-term prevalence estimating projects.
+Within the wild fish programmes, samples are taken based upon suspicion of infectious disease or through shortterm prevalence estimating projects.

-For details about the different programs included in the wild fish, crustaceans and molluscs surveillance, please see chapter "Wild fish surveillance programme" (page 133).
+For details about the different programmes included in the wild fish, crustaceans and molluscs surveillance, please see chapter "Wild fish surveillance programme" (page 144).

 DIAGNOSTIC PROCEDURES

-All diagnostic virus analyses are performed at the Swedish reference laboratory for fish diseases at the National Veterinary Institute in accordance with e manuals published by the EU reference laboratories or the OIE aquatic manual.
+All diagnostic virus analyses are performed at the Swedish reference laboratory for fish diseases at the National Veterinary Institute in accordance with e manuals published by the EU reference laboratories or the WOAH aquatic manual.
 Pooled organ material (for EHN, VHS, IHN and IPN spleen, kidney, heart/brain, for SVC spleen, kidney, brain and gill) are tested by inoculation on cell cultures.
 A pool consists of organs from up to ten fish (up to five fish for SVC).
 A cell culture is defined as virus-positive if a cytopathogenic effect is detected within two weeks, after which the virus is identified by ELISA and confirmed by real-time PCR, or in some cases by serum neutralisation (SN) test.
 Thirty fish are sampled in regular fish farms, and in restocking farms all females are sampled after stripping of roe.
 In eel quarantine, 120 glass eels are sampled at arrival, and after two months 120 cohabitated rainbow trout are sampled for detection of virus.
 In the case of carp/koi, only a few fish may be sampled.
 KHV is tested on individual fish (pooled gill

 and kidney) by real-time PCR.